Carbon Pricing Program

 5. Spread by aligning price signals and supporting policies, harmonizing across borders, so pricing can be enacted country by country.

-In 2022, we are looking to trace in detail the creative collaboration potential of emerging work on “non-market approaches” to “overall mitigation of global emissions” (OMGE), under Article 6, Paragraph 8, of the Paris Agreement.
+Now, we are looking to trace in detail the creative collaboration potential of emerging work on “non-market approaches” to “overall mitigation of global emissions” (OMGE), under Article 6, Paragraph 8, of the Paris Agreement.
 In support of this work, we have launched an International Carbon Pricing Cooperation Dashboard.

 Rules for non-market approaches to OMGE hold immense promise for accelerating climate-smart finance, agriculture, land use, infrastructure, and development, by: